griffithlab/pVACtools/docs/pvacview/custom_module/custom_features.rst

 The **Overview of Neantigen Features** table displays the groups of candidates as designated by the feature specified by the user.
 The top candidate of the group according to the sort by feature is shown in the table.
-To investiage the candidates within the group, click the ``Investigate`` button.
+To investigate the candidates within the group, click the ``Investigate`` button.

 .. figure:: ../../images/screenshots/pvacview-custom-maintable-neopredpipe.png